MikoBie/typst_template/main.typ

     ),
     title: "Digital footprints (or digital shadow)",
     [
-      It is a unique traceable set of actions, contributions or communications manifested on the Internet or digital devices.
+      It is a unique traceable set of actions, contributions, or communications manifested on the Internet or digital devices.
     ],
     columns(2)[